 Transfer to Ballyvaughan; Corcomroe Abbey and Abbey Hills

-We depart Dingle early this morning over the spectacular Conor Pass, and make our way north to Ballyvaughan.
+We depart Dingle early this morning by way of the spectacular Conor Pass, and make our way north to Ballyvaughan.
 Our drive on the narrow country roads is delightfully scenic as we cross the Shannon Estuary by ferry, stopping for lunch along the way.

 As we approach Ballyvaughan, the landscape changes completely.
-Here we are entering the Burren (literally “rocky place” in Gaelic).
-The Burren is a vast limestone landscape, an ideal environment for wildflowers, including dozens of species of orchids.
+Here, we enter the Burren (literally “rocky place” in Gaelic).
+The vast, limestone landscape is an ideal environment for wildflowers, including dozens of species of orchids.
 The history of the human impact on this area is fascinating, as centuries of farming and the removal of trees and turf have led to the austere beauty of the Burren today.
 We stop at the Burren Center in Kilfenora, where informational displays introduce us to the region.
-Time permitting, we then begin our walk at the ruins of Corcomroe Abbey, a ruined 12th-century Cistercian monastery.
-After exploring the ruins, we ascend into the surrounding hills, and enjoy expansive views over the abbey and the neighboring farmland.
+Time permitting, we’ll begin our walk at the ruins of Corcomroe Abbey, a 12th-century Cistercian monastery.
+After exploring the ruins, we ascend into the surrounding hills, enjoying expansive views of the abbey and the neighboring farmland.

 Gregans Castle Hotel, Ballyvaughan